-Conquest Resources Limited is a mineral exploration company that is exploring for gold and base metals on mineral properties in Ontario.
+Conquest Resources Limited is a mineral exploration company that is exploring for base metals and gold on mineral properties in Ontario.

 The Company's registered office is located at 55 University Ave, Suite 1805, Toronto, Ontario, M5J 2H7.
 Conquest is a reporting issuer in Ontario, British Columbia and Alberta.
 Its common shares trade on the TSX Venture Exchange ("TSX-V") under the symbol CQR.